Food Programs

 Commodities Supplemental Food Program

 The Commodity Supplemental Food Program (CSFP) works to improve the health of low-income persons at least 60 years of age by supplementing their diets with nutritious USDA Foods.
+At this time, no new enrollments are being taken.

 Food boxes can be picked up at the Iron River, Wisconsin Community Center every other month, second Thursday of the month (for Bayfield County residents) or at our Main Office at 1118 Tower Avenue, Superior.

-Households of one are eligible with a total monthly income of $1,383 or less.
+Households of one are eligible with a total monthly income of $1,632 or less.

-Households of two are eligible with a total monthly income of $1,868 or less.
+Households of two are eligible with a total monthly income of $2,215 or less.

 Food Pantry